-They feed on human blood when they are asleep, that’s why they live on the bedside.
+They feed on human blood when they are asleep; that’s why they live at the bedside.

-The carpet beetle looks like a bed bug when they are small, but as they grow; they look much different from bed bugs.
+The carpet beetle looks like a bed bug when they are small, but they look much different from bed bugs as they grow.

 Carpet beetles look more similar to small caterpillars rather than little worms.

-You will notice the difference in color.
+You will notice the color difference.
 Carpet beetles look more striped with a white and brown color palette.

 Difference between tick or bed bug?

 Bed bugs are brown, flat, and oval-shaped parasites.
-You can’t see them because they have tiny size just like an apple seed.
+You can’t see them because they have a tiny size, just like an apple seed.

 They belong to Cimicidae, which is a specific family of insects.
-There are many species of bed bugs, but Cimex lectularius and Cimex hemipterus are the most common species that infest human beings.
+There are many bed bugs species, but Cimex lectularius and Cimex hemipterus are the most common species that infest human beings.

 Ticks are of several types, but the primary classification is done on the base of their exoskeleton.

 You can have two types of ticks, soft ticks and hard ticks.